khaors/geocompr/main.md

 ## Static maps

+Static maps are fixed images that can be included in printed outputs or published online.
+The majority of maps contained in this book are static maps saved as `.png` files, as opposed to interactive maps which are exclusively for publication online (the are covered in section \@ref(interactive-maps)).

-We learned how the generic `plot()` function works with common spatial object classes in sections \@ref(basic-map) and \@ref(basic-map-raster).
+The generic `plot()` function is often the fastest way to create a static maps from vector and raster spatial objects, as demonstrated in sections \@ref(basic-map) and \@ref(basic-map-raster).
-In many cases the simplicity and speed of this approach will be sufficient, especially during the development phase of a project.
-Early-on in projects your maps' aesthetics matter less: you may be the only person who sees them!
+Sometimes the simplicity and speed of this approach to producing static maps is sufficient, especially during the development phase of a project: when using R interactively to understand a geographic dataset, you will likely be the only person who sees them.
-You can go far with base R graphics, as illustrated in Chapter [14](https://www.stat.auckland.ac.nz/~paul/RG2e/chapter14.html) of *R Graphics* [@murrell_r_2016]: detailed control over graphical parameters provided by `plot()` and the **grid** package are well-suited to some applications.
+The base R approach is also extensible, as illustrated in Chapter [14](https://www.stat.auckland.ac.nz/~paul/RG2e/chapter14.html) of *R Graphics* [@murrell_r_2016], allowing detailed control over graphical parameters provided by `plot()` and the **grid** package.
-The focus of this chapter, however, is on dedicated map-making packages.
-For many applications these will enable the creation of publication-quality and engaging maps in minimal time and code.
+The focus of this section, however, is map making publication-quality and engaging maps using minimal time and code with dedicated packages, particularly **tmap**.

+Why **tmap**?
-**tmap** is a powerful and flexible map-making package with sensible defaults.
+It is a powerful and flexible map-making package with sensible defaults.
 It has a concise syntax that will be familiar to **ggplot2** users and has a unique capability to generate static and interactive maps using the same code via `tmap_mode()` (see section \@ref(interactive-maps)).
 **tmap** is well documented in the vignettes [`tmap-nutshell`](https://cran.r-project.org/web/packages/tmap/vignettes/tmap-nutshell.html) and [`tmap-modes`](https://cran.r-project.org/web/packages/tmap/vignettes/tmap-modes.html).
 This section teaches how to make static maps with **tmap**, emphasizing aesthetic features and adornments commonly for communicating raster and vector datasets introduced in previous chapters.

-### Basics
+### tmap basics

 **tmap** generates maps with sensible defaults for a wide range of spatial objects with `tm_shape()` (which accepts raster and vector objects), followed by one or more layer elements such as `tm_fill()` and `tm_border()`.
 These functions are used singularly and in combination in the code chunk below, which generates Figure \@ref(fig:tmshape):